ECONOMICS AND BUSINESS (EBGN)

 EBGN485.
 BUSINESS STRATEGY.
 3.0 Semester Hrs.

 Business strategy is focused on formulating and implementing the major goals of the firm in relation to changing competitive environmental conditions, firm resources, and individuals' motives and values.
 This course is about the issues and challenges of running a firm in a competitive environment from the perspective of a senior manager.
 The challenge for senior managers goes well beyond applying an appropriate formula to a problem because to date there are not any universal formulas for successful companies.
 Rather, senior managers must be able to identify that a problem exists and then to bring resolution, despite partial information.
 This course requires identifying, analyzing, and solving firm problems with original thinking and execution.
 A key instructional objective of this course is to help you develop a rigorous approach for addressing complex business problems.
-Prerequisite: EBGN321 or EBGN345 or EBGN346.
+Prerequisites: EBGN308 or EBGN345.

 EBGN490.
 ANALYTICS.
 3.0 Semester Hrs.